1207koo/cvpr/README.md

 ## Data
 input images are in `data/dataset`.

+input images should be Manhattan world images with the sky contained.

 output images for each python file are in `results/{vanishing_point, environment_map, sun_position}`.

 ## Run